tiffehr/collaboration-capstone/docs/README.md

-# Collaboration Primer

-This is a public GitHub repository and [Project board](https://github.com/users/tiffehr/projects/1/views/1), which should grow to include Github Pages site tied to my 2022 Capstone project for [CUNY Newmark J-School's 2022 Executive Program in News Innovation and Leadership](https://www.journalism.cuny.edu/j-plus/executive-program/).

-## Effective Pitch Resources for Cross-Newsroom Collaboration

-### Summary
+# Crafting Better Pitches for Cross-Newsroom Collaborations

-**Challenge:**  Intra-newsroom collaborations offer many advantages to newsrooms small and large.
-But many of our core journalistic defensive mechanisms — exclusivity and budgetary — need to be overcome and set aside with a serious, multi-faceted pitch.
-The more we can set early expectations and focus on key decisions, the easier it is to get approval to explore collaborative projects, in words, data or more.
+Intra-newsroom collaborations offer many advantages to newsrooms small and large.
+But some of our core journalistic defensive habits — exclusivity, budgetary, etc. — need to be constructively addressed with a serious, multi-faceted pitch to stakeholders and decision makers.

+This project initiative aims to help collaborators to effectively pitch their ideas, with multi-faceted input and options.
+And it introduces an organizational framework that directly appeals to making the actual pitch.

+---

+## Summary

+**Challenge:**  The more we can guide decision-makers to "yes, and"-thinking and clear decision-making points, the smoother it is to gain approval to explore collaborative projects, in words, data or more.

-**Goal:**  A flow-chart-style set of recommended guidelines for cross-newsroom collaborations, designed to help formulate a solid internal pitch to bosses across many axes.
-Those may include project-development facets like team shape and size, roles & responsibilities, cross-publication & crediting, values & cultural-alignment agreements, financial & potential return-on-investment and a tactical reporting cadence.
+**Goal:**  A flow-chart-style set of recommended guidelines for cross-newsroom collaborations, designed to help formulate a multi-faceted pitch to bosses.
+These will include project-development facets like team shape and size, roles & responsibilities, cross-publication & crediting, values & cultural-alignment agreements, financial & potential return-on-investment and a tactical reporting cadence.

-**Solution:** In collaboration with peers in differently shaped newsrooms, I will work on a primer for a collaboration-oriented pitch to a masthead editor (and by extension budgets, finance and staffing).
-A flow-chart of options could build out a simple or multi-part pitch, with many considerations answered up front that may not be traditionally expected by an editor.
-Grounding the process in project-management and/or product-development thinking should help show a well-rounded approach.
+**Solution:** In collaboration with peers in differently shaped newsrooms, I hope the community will maintain this project (slowly and iteratively) to help us support norms around cross-newsroom collaborations.
+Supporting and augmenting norms should help focus decision-makers on _new_ facets of a project, by answering a number of considerations up front (ones that may not be traditionally expected by an editor).

+Grounding the process in project-management and/or product-development thinking provides a thorough framework for building a pitch.

-### [WIP] Initial Pitch-Crafting Decisions
+## [WIP] Initial Pitch-Crafting Decisions

 ```mermaid
  flowchart TD